Comprehensive Treatment For Periodontal Disease

 Often times, crown lengthening is required when a tooth needs a new crown or other restoration.
 Crown lengthening allows us to reach the edge of the restoration that is deep below the gum tissue, ensuring a proper fit to the tooth as well as provide enough tooth structure so the new restoration will not come loose in the future.
 This allows you to clean the edge of the restoration when you brush and floss to prevent decay and gum disease.

 The procedure involves reshaping the gum tissue and sometimes bone around the tooth to create a new gum-to-tooth ratio.
 A series of small incisions help separate the gums from the teeth to allow the area to be reshaped accordingly.
 In most cases, even if only one tooth requires lengthening, the surrounding teeth will need some adjusting as well to create an overall natural look.
-Crown lengthening can be performed on a single tooth, many teeth or the entire gum line.
+Crown lengthening can be performed on a single tooth, many teeth, or the entire gum line.

-The lengthening procedure takes approximately one hour under local anaesthetic but will depend on the amount of teeth involved or if any bone will need to be removed as well.
+The lengthening procedure takes approximately one hour under local anaesthetic but will depend on the number of teeth involved or if any bone will need to be removed as well.
 Noticeable results will be seen immediately after surgery since the gums have now been repositioned showcasing your now longer teeth.
 However, the surgical area will take about two to three months to fully heal.

 Bone and gum tissue should healthily fit around your teeth.
 If periodontal disease is present the tissue and bone do not support the tooth which forms “pockets” around the teeth.
 Without management, the pockets can become deeper which provides a larger space for bacteria to grow.
-When the bacterium grows, it can lead to bone loss as the bacteria damages the teeth and bone.
+When the bacterium grows, it can lead to bone loss as the bacteria damage the teeth and bone.
 Worst case scenario, if too much bone is lost the teeth will need to be extracted.
-Pocket reduction surgery is recommended to help reduce pockets which cannot be cleaned at home or by the dental hygienist as pockets are too deep.
-The procedure involves the gum tissue being gently moved away from the teeth and the bacteria are removed and area is cleaned.
+Pocket reduction surgery is recommended to help reduce pockets that cannot be cleaned at home or by the dental hygienist as pockets are too deep.
+The procedure involves the gum tissue gently being moved away from the teeth and the bacteria are removed and the area is cleaned.
 Irregular surfaces of damaged bone can be smoothed to create a healthier fit between the gum and bone.

-Root Planning & Scaling
+Root Planing & Scaling